wgrahamb/modelingLibrary/README.md

      PY_6DOF_70MM_ROCKET

      I found this paper early in my career.
-It was released by the Government for public use.
+It was released by the government for public use.
 It gives enough data of a 70MM HYDRA rocket to model its dynamics.
 The paper and its transcribed data are included.
      It is a challenging model for a couple of reasons.
 First, the rocket is not ballistically stable and suffers wobble at the end of its flight.